 The United States established diplomatic relations with Ukraine in 1991, following its independence from the Soviet Union.
-The United States attaches great importance to the success of Ukraine's transition to a democratic state with a flourishing market economy.
+The United States attaches great importance to the success of Ukraine's transition to a modern democratic state with a flourishing market economy.
 U.S. policy is centered on realizing and strengthening a democratic, prosperous, and secure Ukraine more closely integrated into Europe and Euro-Atlantic structures.
 The U.S.-Ukraine Charter on Strategic Partnership highlights the importance of the bilateral relationship and outlines enhanced cooperation in the areas of defense, security, economics and trade, energy security, democracy, and cultural exchanges.
 It also emphasizes the continued commitment of the United States to support enhanced engagement between the North Atlantic Treaty Organization (NATO) and Ukraine.
 To fulfill one of the key tenets of the charter, the two countries have established the Strategic Partnership Commission.

 U.S. Assistance to Ukraine

 U.S. Government assistance to Ukraine aims to support the development of a democratic, prosperous, and secure Ukraine, fully integrated into the Euro-Atlantic community.
 A fact sheet on U.S. assistance to Ukraine can be found here.

 Bilateral Economic Relations